-14. Type(s) of methods will be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

-Direct Method Indirect Methods
+Direct Methods Indirect Methods

-Education Class Workshop Demonstrations Public Service Announcement Newsletters TV Media Programs Web sites
+WorkshopDemonstrationsEducation Class TV Media Programs Web sites Public Service Announcement Newsletters

 The target audience will consist of older adults living in Oregon (particularly those at some risk with regard to their health and well-being), family caregivers, and professionals.